eventhorizon5/skyscraper/readme.txt

 -elevator shaft doors can be manually opened and closed by holding down the Shift key and clicking on them -hallway call buttons can be lit and unlit also by holding down Shift and clicking on them (this does not call an elevator, but just changes the light status)
--polygons (wall/floor sides) can be deleted by holding down Ctrl and clicking on the object -doors can be locked by holding down the Shift key and clicking on the side to lock
+-polygons (wall/floor sides) can be deleted by holding down Ctrl and clicking on the object -doors can be locked/unlocked by holding down the Shift key and clicking on the side to lock

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~